bolus123/PH1XBAR/README.md

 # Usage

-Before using any functions, PH1XBAR may need to be loaded in R
+Before using any functions, PH1XBAR may need to be loaded into R

 ``` r
 library(PH1XBAR)